mintforpeople/robobo-hri-vision/app/src/main/java/com/mytechia/robobo/framework/vision/TagCalibrationApp.md

  - The calibration process should be done for each camera.

 ## For Devs
-The calibration its done by using a Camera Matrix and a Distortion Coefficients Vector, each calibrations saves the obtained value for that camera in the *cameraCalibration.properties* file.
+The calibration its done by using a Camera Matrix and a Distortion Coefficients Vector, each calibrations saves the obtained value for that camera in the *camera.properties* file.
 There would be only one matrix and vector for each camera with the names using the following format:

 > distCoeffs# ...
 > cameraMatrix# ...